ApparyllisOrg/SimplyPluralApiDocs/docs/api-getting-started/intro.md

 ## Quick start

-We have two servers that you can connect to, pretesting and production.
+We have two servers that you can connect to, Pretesting and Production.

-If you want to test out your integration we recommend you use pretesting as that doesn't affect production.
+If you want to test out your integration we recommend you use Pretesting as that doesn't affect Production.
-If you want to run your integration on your actual account, use production.
+If you want to run your integration on your actual account, use Production.

 ** Production **
 `https://api.apparyllis.com`